 The present value of an ordinary annuity (i.e., an annuity that pays interest at the end of each specified period) is as follows:

-For example, suppose you were offered an annuity that paid $25,000 per year for 20 years and would cost you $300,000 to buy today.
+For example, suppose you were offered an annuity that paid $25,000 per year, with the number of years being 20, and which would cost you a total amount of $300,000 to buy today.
 Is it a good deal?
-Assume that the risk-free interest rate, 5 percent, is used as the discount rate.
+Assume that the risk-free annual interest rate, five percent, is used as the discount rate.